google/dawn/docs/tint/fuzzers.md

 the examples to find new and interesting inputs.

-The helper tool is capable of producing appropriate corpora from test files via the `-generate` flag. `-generate` requires you to also pass in `-out`, since otherwise the output would go to an ephemeral tmp directory and not be useable.
+The helper tool is capable of producing appropriate corpora from test files via the `generate` subcommand. `generate` requires you to also pass in `-out`, since otherwise the output would go to an ephemeral tmp directory and not be useable.